simonrose121/phd/_posts/2016-11-18-programming-paradigms.md

 	- Imperative programming with procedures.
 - Object-oriented programming
 	- Computation is effected by sending messages to objects, objects have state and behaviour.
+	- Objects can inherit actions from other objects.
 - Constraint
 	- Programmer specifies a set of constraints, and an engine infers the answers to questions.

+Nondeterminism isn't found in educational programming environments due to it's unpredictability.
+Novice programmers (particularly children) find it a difficult to understand that an identical program do something different on each execution.

+State, which variables and mutable data, are included in environments such as Scratch.
+Dealing with data (and therefore state) is described as a key element of computational thinking.

+Some more complex environments, such as Snap!
+(Berkeley's procedural extension to Scratch) and Wonder Workshop's Blockly application for it's Dash and Dot robots allow the use of procedures.

+Concurrency is found in most educational programming environments.
+Blocks of code can be run on the same start event (mimicking concurrency, if not at a computational level) and event listeners can fire code simultaneously depending on the program structure.
+[ToonTalk]({{ site.baseurl }}{% post_url 2016-11-04-toontalk %}) uses the concurrent constraint paradigm, in which goals are satisfied concurrently (this interesting uses nondeterminism).

+**Categorisation of Tools**

+*Declerative*

+*Functional*

+- Lightbot
+- Kodable
+- Bee-bot
+- ToonTalk

+*Imperative*

+- Scratch
+- Scratch Jr
+- Hopscotch
+- Espresso Coding

+*Procedural*

+- Snap!
+- Dash & Dot (Blockly & Wonder)
+- Logo
+- Stagecast Creator

+*Object-Oriented*

+- GameMaker

+*Flow of control seems vitally important when building tools to teach programming.

 **Sources**